Demircivi/swiftness/README.md

 If don't want to mess with the insides, you can also contribute by creating bug and feature reports or by extending the wiki with articles.

 # Disclaimer & License
 This project has been licensed under the GNU GPLv3.
-A copy of the license-text should [is shipped](https://github.com/florian0/swiftness/blob/master/LICENSE) along with the code.
+A copy of the license-text [is shipped](https://github.com/florian0/swiftness/blob/master/LICENSE) along with the code.
 If not you can find an always up-to-date version at gnu.org - https://www.gnu.org/licenses/gpl-3.0.html.

 *SILKROAD ONLINE* is a trademark of *Joymax Co., Ltd.*
 Trademarks belong to their respective owners.
 All rights reserved.